 This gift is behind and beyond all of the presents we open on Christmas.
 It lies beneath the surface of every material thing, but is not the thing itself.
 This gift is what makes every note of every song we love so good, and it’s precisely what is missing from music we loath.
 It’s behind the nutrients of the food that sustains our lives, and found in the labor of those who bring, prepare and provide it.
 This gift is the light that makes color colorful.
 It’s every word that proceeds from the voice of wisdom.

 Sorrow is skimming through life with our gift unopened.
-I can buy you anything a man can make, but this you have to find for yourself.
-You can chase every dream you dream, but I cannot give you this gift.
-This is the gift of God, the gift of Spirit, wind, or breath.
+I can buy you anything a man can make, but this gift you have to find and open for yourself.
+You can chase every dream you can possibly dream, but I cannot give you this gift.
+This is the gift of God, the gift of Spirit, wind, breath, presence or now.
 We can’t catch what we don’t see coming, nor can we go to what we can’t see going.
-We can only be with it, join it, and abide in it moment by moment.
-A day without it is a day squandered.
+We can only be with it, join it, flow with it, and abide in it moment by moment.
+A day without this gift is a squandered day.

 The gift of God is this moment.
-It’s the gift of reality, not as it is for us, but as it is.
-It’s right here despite our lack or abundance, despite our skill or will, despite our rights and wrongs.
-It’s offered freely, generously, benevolently with no strings, loopholes or caveats.
-The gift has a name: Emmanuel; God with us, among us, all of us.
-The means to the gift are endless, the gift is singular.
-No other word but salvation can describe such proximity in the moment.
+The gift is NOW.
+It’s the gift of reality, not as it is for us, but as it actually is.
+It’s right here, ready to be opened, despite our lack or abundance, despite our skill or will, despite our rights and wrongs, despite our goodness or badness.
+It’s offered freely, generously, benevolently to all comers with no strings, loopholes or caveats.
+The gift has a name: the ancients called it Emmanuel; God with us, among us, all of us.
+The means to this gift are endless, but the gift is singular.
+Salvation is the perfect word to describe our proximity to the gift of this Moment.